react-navigation/react-navigation.github.io/docs/headers.md

 ---
 id: headers
-title: Configuring a StackNavigator screen's header
+title: Configuring the header bar
-sidebar_label: Configuring a StackNavigator screen's header
+sidebar_label: Configuring the header bar
 ---

 Header is only available for StackNavigator.
 In the previous example, we created a `StackNavigator` to display several screens in our app.